pathakdhruv/GalDynPsrFreq/GalDynPsrFreq/README.txt

 GalDynPsrFreq.fdotint.fdotintcal(ldeg, bdeg, dkpc, mul, mub, f, fdotobs)

-Here, in addition to assigning the values of ldeg, bdeg, dkpc, mul, and mub, one needs to also assign the values of the frequency 'f' in Hz, the measured value of the frequency derivative 'fdotobs' in seconds^(-2).
+Here, in addition to assigning the values of ldeg, bdeg, dkpc, mul, and mub, one needs to also assign the values of the frequency 'f' in Hz, and the measured value of the frequency derivative 'fdotobs' in seconds^(-2).

 Additionally, the individual contributions can also be calculated using the fdotint.py module in GalDynPsrFreq as,